griffin-php/griffin/README.md

 duplicated.
 Using objects from `Griffin\Migration\Migration` immutable class can throw errors if callables were not defined.

-This stage also search for circular dependencies, where `A` depends of `B` and `B` depends of `A`.
+This stage also searches for circular dependencies, where `A` depends of `B` and `B` depends of `A`.
 This type of requirement is not allowed and will rise an exception describing the problem.